stbnrivas/dataModels/README.md

 This work is aligned with the results of the
 [GSMA IoT Big Data](http://www.gsma.com/connectedliving/iot-big-data/) Project.
 Such project is working on the harmonization of APIs and data models for fueling IoT and Big Data Ecosystems.
-In fact the FIWARE datamodels are a superset of the [GSMA Data Models](http://www.gsma.com/connectedliving/wp-content/uploads/2016/11/CLP.26-v1.0.pdf).
+In fact the FIWARE data models are a superset of the [GSMA Data Models](http://www.gsma.com/connectedliving/wp-content/uploads/2016/11/CLP.26-v1.0.pdf).

 All the code in this repository is licensed under the MIT License.
 However each original data source may have a different license.
 So before using harmonized data please check carefully each data license.

-All the datamodels documented here are offered under a [Creative Commons by Attribution 4.0](https://creativecommons.org/licenses/by/4.0/) License.
+All the data models documented here are offered under a [Creative Commons by Attribution 4.0](https://creativecommons.org/licenses/by/4.0/) License.

+## Data Models adoption

+To support the adoption, we created a short [guideline](specs/howto.md) for the usage of data models.

 ## JSON Schemas